 That’s why we’ve created this extensive guide to Glide for you: it really is a revolution.
 With Glide, you can create as many beautiful and powerful apps as you like, and we are going to show you how.
-Here at LowCode Agency, we are THE experts at curating tailored Glide apps for our clients, so we reckon we’ve got a thing or two to teach our community about them.
+Here at LowCode Agency no code agency, we are THE experts at curating tailored Glide apps for our clients, so we reckon we’ve got a thing or two to teach our community about them.
 This is your ultimate guide to Glide Apps – let’s dive right in.

 What is Glide?
 A quick word